Print Edition - 2017-02-16 | News

 Feb 16, 2017-A week after extension of its tenure, the Commission of Investigation on Enforced Disappeared Persons (CIEDP) has resumed registration of complaints of the conflict victims.

-As the commission is preparing to start detailed investigation from next month, it has decided to complete the tasks of compliant registration and staff orientation within first month of the extended term.
+As the commission is preparing to start detailed investigation from next month, it has decided to complete the tasks of compliant registration and staff orientation within first month of the extended term.“We want to make sure nobody is left out in the complaint registration process,” said CIEDP Chairman Lokendra Mallick, “We want to collect all complaints before we enter into formal procedure of investigation.”

 The CIEDP has already received over 3,000 complaints.
 This number is expected to rise with the opening of another complaint registration window to include those people who missed the previous two deadlines.
 The commission is also providing the already registered individuals the chance to record details and information that they forgot to mention earlier.